-Steve Marshall became Alabama’s 48th Attorney General on February 10, 2017.
-An Atmore native, Steve is a graduate of the University of North Carolina at Chapel Hill and the University of Alabama School of Law.
-He served as District Attorney of Marshall County for 16 years, earning the reputation of a tough, hands-on prosecutor and a staunch advocate for crime victims.
+Steve Marshall became the 48th Attorney General of Alabama on February 10, 2017.
+Marshall graduated with honors from the University of North Carolina at Chapel Hill and the University of Alabama School of Law.

 Before taking office as Attorney General, he served as Marshall County District Attorney for 16 years.
 As DA, he founded the Marshall County Major Crimes Unit, the Marshall County Forensics Lab, and the Marshall County Crystal Meth Task Force.
 He was also selected to serve on the Board of Directors for the National District Attorneys Association.